irfanhasib0/irfanhasib0.github.io/README.md

 Table of Content
 ===============================

 ##### Note :
 __In this document for projects are shown as :__

-   - Notebook with implementation code and detail description.
+   - Link of Jupyter Notebook with implementation code and detail description.
    - Flowchart of the project.
    - Result vedio / gif / graphs.
    - The no of star after every project means the level of documentation.